Glint Types

 For example, in Ember all of the following values are ComponentLike:

-• a subclass of @glimmer/component
+@glimmer/componenta subclass of

-• the return value of templateOnlyComponent() from @ember/component/template-only
+@ember/componentthe return value of

-• the result of a {{component ...}} expression in a template
+{{component ...}}expression in a template

 These types each accept signatures in the same format that the base classes for components and helpers/modifiers do.